Eating Disorders and Substance Abuse

-It’s common for substance use disorders to occur alongside eating disorders like bulimia nervosa, anorexia nervosa and binge eating disorder.
+Eating Disorders and Substance Abuse is more common then people think.
+It’s common for substance use disorders to occur alongside eating disorders like bulimia nervosa, anorexia nervosa, and binge eating disorder.
 On their own, these conditions can lead to complex mental, physical and social problems.
-When they occur together with substance abuse, the effects can be even more devastating, raising the risk for overdose, death and the need for outpatient rehab.
+When they occur together with substance abuse, the effects can be even more devastating, raising the risk for overdose, death, and the need for outpatient rehab.

 What is a Substance Use Disorder?

 Substance use disorders (SUDs) include a wide range of problems related to drug and alcohol use.
-The exact cause for these disorders is not known, but it’s believed that there are various genetic, environmental and social factors.
-Roughly half of people in holistic outpatient treatment in Phoenix have depression, attention deficit disorder, post-traumatic stress disorder or another type of mental illness.
+The Exact Cause for these Disorders is Unknown, but it’s believed that there are various genetic, environmental, and social factors.
+Roughly half of the people in holistic outpatient treatment in Phoenix have depression, attention deficit disorder, post-traumatic stress disorder, or another type of mental illness.

 SUDs don’t just pop up overnight.
 There are usually several stages that eventually work their way to addiction.
 Young people seem to move through these stages more quickly than adults, plus their brains are still developing.
 This is why early drug use is a major risk factor for the onset of addiction.